tarce/MIPS-Simulator/README.md

 MIPSimulator
 ============

-This is a MIPS simulator that was started as a class project for my Computer Architecture class.
+This is a MIPS simulator that was started as a class project.
 From time to time I will add more functionality to it.

+The purpose is to simulate Tomasulo's Algorithm.